drmikehenry/vimfiles/bundle/endwise/README.markdown

 and several other keywords.
-In Vimscript, this amounts to appropriately adding `endfunction`, `endif`, etc.  There's also Bourne shell, Z shell, VB (don't ask), C/C++ preprocessor, Lua, Elixir, Haskell, Objective-C, Matlab, Crystal and Jinja templates support.
+In Vimscript, this amounts to appropriately adding `endfunction`, `endif`, etc.  There's also Bourne shell, Z shell, VB (don't ask), C/C++ preprocessor, Lua, Elixir, Haskell, Objective-C, Matlab, Crystal, Make, Verilog and Jinja templates support.

 A primary guiding principle in designing this plugin was that an erroneous insertion is never acceptable.
 The behavior is only triggered